 where:

-This statistic is subject toSnedecor's F distribution with $k-1$ and adjusted $df_{WG_k}$ degrees of freedom.
+This statistic is subject toSnedecor's F distribution with and adjusted degrees of freedom.

 POST-HOC Tests